 Give to The Franklin Institute through the Educational Improvement Tax Credit

-The Franklin Institute's programs are Educational Improvement Tax Credit (EITC) approved for the 2013–2014 school year.
-The EITC program gives generous tax credits to eligible businesses contributing to an educational improvement organization, like the Institute.
+The Franklin Institute's programs are Educational Improvement Tax Credit (EITC) approved for the 2014–2015 school year.
+The EITC program gives generous tax credits to eligible businesses contributing to an educational improvement organization, like The Franklin Institute.

 If you have not taken advantage of the EITC program in the past, it is easy to participate.
 Visit the Pennsylvania Department of Community and Economic Development website to apply.